bflamm13/numbersgame/README.md

 Playing around with java and OOD/OOP

-using jersey to create restful apis for generating numbers for varous lottery games
+using jersey to create restful apis for generating numbers for various lottery games, handles main number and bonus picks

 Using spring to configure lottery games available.